Continuous SUN (Stable, Unique, and Novel) Metric for Generative Modeling of Inorganic Crystals: Uniqueness and Novelty

-Before presenting our experimental results, we highlight one final drawback of the prevalent $d_\mathrm{smat}$: its uniqueness score is not invariant against the permutation of generated samples.
-Ideally, the evaluation of a set of samples should not be affected by their generation order; whether structure $x$ is generated before structure $x'$ should be irrelevant to the final score.
-However, the uniqueness value calculated with $d_\mathrm{smat}$ violates this fundamental principle.
-This means that different uniqueness scores can be obtained for the same set of crystals simply by shuffling their order.
-To illustrate this, consider a set of three generated samples $x$, $x'$, and $x''$, where $d_\mathrm{smat}(x, x') = d_\mathrm{smat}(x, x'') = 0$, but a cumulative difference leads to $d_\mathrm{smat}(x', x'') = 1$.
-If the generation order is $x \to x' \to x''$, the calculated uniqueness is $\frac{1}{3}$, as only $x$ is considered unique.
-However, if they are sampled as $x' \to x'' \to x$, both $x'$ and $x''$ are regarded as unique, giving a uniqueness value of $\frac{2}{3}$.
-This lack of permutation invariance stems from the fact that $d_\mathrm{smat}$ is not a true mathematical pseudometric.
+\paragraph{Invariance of $\overline{\mathrm{U}}$ Against Permutation of Samples} In addition to the two requisites proposed above by \citep{widdowson2022resolving}, we introduce another crucial requirement: The model-level uniqueness score $\overline{\mathrm{U}}$ should be invariant against the permutation of generated samples.
+Ideally, the evaluation of a set of samples should remain independent of the order of generation; that is, whether structure $x$ is generated before structure $x'$ should be irrelevant to the final score.
+However, $\overline{\mathrm{U}}_\mathrm{smat}$ violates this fundamental principle.
+Consequently, varying $\overline{\mathrm{U}}_\mathrm{smat}$ scores can be derived from the identical set of crystals merely by shuffling their order.
+To illustrate this phenomenon, consider a set of three generated samples $x$, $x'$, and $x''$, where $d_\mathrm{smat}(x, x') = d_\mathrm{smat}(x’, x'') = 0$, but a cumulative difference leads to $d_\mathrm{smat}(x, x'') = 1$.
+If the generation order is $x \to x' \to x''$, $\overline{\mathrm{U}}_\mathrm{smat}$ equals to $\frac{1}{3}$, as only $x$ is deemed unique.
+However, if they are sampled as $x \to x'' \to x'$, both $x$ and $x''$ are regarded as unique, giving $\overline{\mathrm{U}}_\mathrm{smat} = \frac{2}{3}$.
+Table~\ref{tab:invariance} shows that this is not just a theoretical concern.
+Using different seeds for shuffling yields different $\overline{\mathrm{U}}_\mathrm{smat}$ values for the 10k samples from CDVAE.
+This lack of permutation invariance can be attributed to the fact that $d_\mathrm{smat}$ is not a true pseudometric.
 Specifically, it violates the triangle inequality.
-None of the other crystal distance functions introduced in this paper have this flaw.
+In contrast, none of the other crystal distance functions introduced in this paper has this flaw.
+For a more rigorous discussion, please refer to \ref*{appendix:sec:sec:invariance} of the Supporting Information.